LinkedIn just announced the five most in-demand soft skills. The ability to tell a good story is at the core of each.

 Do you ever fear being considered a creative hack?
 Creative tactical business skills can be taught, like graphic design, writing, video editing and audio production, maybe even creative problem-solving.

 Storytelling is the best creativity hack in a corporate environment.
-Because true stories well told enroll your people in a common mission, align them with a focused vision and inspire them to take action like no clever poster, ad or video ever will.
+Because true stories well told enroll your people in a common mission, align them with a focused vision and inspire them to take action.

 For instance, do you think the most creative ad campaign developed by the finest ad agency in the world with the most brilliant artistic minds could rally America to invest $25 billion into the Apollo space program to put a man on the moon by 1969?